wajox/clonegopkg/README.md

 # clonegopkg

-This is a simple to create your onw package based on any git repository
+This is a simple CLI tool to create your own package from template based on any git repository

 ## Install
 ```sh